bruibro/personal-website/content/home/experience.md

     date_start: '2017-03-01'
     date_end: '2017-06-01'
     description: |2-
-        Responsibilities include:

-        * analysis and interpretation of data from accelerometers;
+        * Analyzed and interpreted data from accelerometers.
-        * implementation of an instrument of data extraction and processing of binary files in C# with the Visual Studio environment;
+        * Implemented an instrument of data extraction and processing of binary files in C# with the Visual Studio environment.
-        * use of digital filters to make statistical analysis of the extracted data with the developed application.
+        * Exploited digital filters to make statistical analysis of the extracted data with the developed application.

 design: